 Habitat and loss of prey species

-Large-scale habitat destruction and decimation of prey populations are the major long-term threats to the existence of the dwindling tiger population in the country.
+Large-scale habitat Degradation and dwindling prey populations are the major long-term threats to the existence of tigers in the country.
 Less than a hundred years ago, tigers prowled all across India and the sub-continent.
 But growing human populations, particularly since the 1940s, have contracted and fragmented the tiger’s former range.
-Although extensive habitat is available in some landscapes, agriculture, clearing of forests for development – especially road networks, hydel projects are forcing tigers into small and scattered islands of remaining habitat.
+Although extensive habitat is available in some landscapes, agriculture, clearing of forests for development – especially road and rail networks, hydel projects are forcing tigers into small and scattered islands of remaining habitat.
 Tigers need large territories.
-And along with habitat, tigers have also suffered a severe loss of natural prey populations – in particular ungulates such as deer and antelopes.
+And along with habitat, tigers have also suffered a severe loss of natural prey populations in key habitats.

 Conflict with humans

-As tigers continue to lose their habitat and prey species, they are increasingly coming into conflict with humans as they attack domestic animals – and sometimes people.
+Tigers are increasingly coming into conflict with humans as they attack domestic animals – and sometimes people while they move through human-dominated spaces.
 In retaliation, tigers are often killed by angry villagers.